-The Company has established the necessary vigil mechanism and has put in place aWhistle Blower mechanism in order to enable the employees and Directors to report theirconcerns about the management operations and other affairs of theCompany.
+The Company has established the necessary vigil mechanism and has put in place aWhistle Blower policy' in order to enable the employees and Directors of the Companyto report their concerns about the management operations and other affairs of theCompany.
 In terms of the Whistle Blower Policy the whistle blowers are provided an accessto the Audit Committee to lodge their concerns.
-This policy is available on the website of the Companyat http://www.aurionpro.com/investors/.
+This policy is available on the website ofthe Company at www.aurionpro.com.

 18. RISK MANAGEMENT POLICY

 The Company has formulated a comprehensive Risk Management Policy to identify assessand mitigate various risks associated with the Company.
-This policy is available on thewebsite of the company at http://www.aurionpro.com/investors/.
+This policy is available on thewebsite of the company at www.aurionpro.com.

-19. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186
+19. PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS UNDER SECTION 186 OF THE ACT

-All related party transactions entered into during the financial year were on anarm's length basis and were in the ordinary course of business.
+All the related party transactions entered into during the financial year were on anarm's length basis and were in the ordinary course of business.
 During the financial yearthe Company has not entered into any contract/arrangement transactions with relatedparties which could be considered material in accordance with the policy of the Company asto related party transactions.
 The details of all related party transactions are placedbefore the Audit Committee for approval.
-The policy as to Related Party Transactions asapproved by the Board is available on the Company's website athttp://www.aurionpro.com/investors/.
+The policy as to Related Party Transactions asapproved by the Board is available on the Company's website at www.aurionpro.com.

-The details of transactions entered into with the related parties are disclosed in thenotes to the stand alone financial statements forming part of this Annual Report.
+The details of transactions entered into with the related parties are disclosed in thenotes to the stand-alone financial statements forming part of this Annual Report.

 21. PUBLIC DEPOSITS